Temporal-Difference Variational Continual Learning: Implementation Details and Reproducibility

-\textbf{Operationalization.} For all experiments, we use a Gaussian mean-field approximate posterior and assume a Gaussian prior $\mathcal{N}(0, \sigma^{2}\boldsymbol{I})$.
+\textbf{Operationalization.} For all experiments, we use a Gaussian mean-field approximate posterior and assume a Gaussian prior $\mathcal{N}(0, \sigma^{2}\boldsymbol{I})$ for the variational methods.
 We parameterize all distributions as deep networks.
-For all variational objectives, we compute the KL term analytically and employ the Monte Carlo approximations for the expected log-likelihood terms, leveraging the reparametrization trick \citep{Kingma2014} for computing gradients.
-Lastly, we employed likelihood-tempering \citep{loo2021generalized} to prevent variational over-pruning \citep{trippe2018overpruning}.
+For all considered objectives, we compute the KL term analytically and employ the Monte Carlo approximations for the expected log-likelihood terms, leveraging the reparametrization trick \citep{Kingma2014} for computing gradients.
+Lastly, we employ likelihood-tempering \citep{loo2021generalized} to prevent variational over-pruning \citep{trippe2018overpruning}.

 \textbf{Model Architecture and Hyperpatameters}.
-We adopted fully connected neural networks.
-We chose different depths and sizes depending on the benchmark, and we provide a full list of hyperparameters in Appendix \ref{app:hypers}.
-For training, we used the Adam optimizer \citep{KingBa15}.
-We implemented early stopping with a patience parameter of five epochs, which drastically reduced the number of epochs needed for each new task.
+We adopt fully connected neural networks for PermutedMNIST-Hard, SplitMNIST-Hard and SplitNotMNIST-Hard.
+We choose different depths and sizes depending on the benchmark, and we provide a full list of hyperparameters in Appendix \ref{app:hypers}.
+For CIFAR100-10 and TinyImageNet-10, we implement a Bayesian version of the AlexNet \cite{10.1145/3065386}, a traditional convolutional neural network architecture, as in prior Bayesian CL literature \cite{10.5555/3692070.3694032}.
+Crucially, also following prior literature \cite{Ebrahimi2020Uncertainty-guided}, we do not use pre-trained representations, as our goal is to evaluate how the proposed objectives perform in the CL setting, which also requires learning their own robust representations.
+Finally, for training, we adopt the Adam optimizer \citep{KingBa15} and employ early stopping with a patience parameter of five epochs, which drastically reduces the number of epochs needed for each new task in comparison to previous work \cite{v.2018variational}.

-We initialize the prior with variance $1e-5$.
-In contrast to what was reported by \citet{v.2018variational}, we found no gains in initializing the variational parameters with the maximum likelihood estimate parameters.
-Therefore, we started by sampling from the prior.